 National Trend – Integrating Hot Green Economy Growth Areas into Curricula

 Don’t be left behind.
 Prepare your students for the fastest growing green economy job areas by integrating these topics into your curricular offerings.

 Energy efficiency, solar, wind, green building, healthy foods, and entrepreneurship are all hot growth areas.
 American solar jobs alone have increased 167% over the past decade, adding 156,000 jobs.
 In the five-year period between 2014 and 2019, solar employment increased 44%, five times faster than job growth in the overall U.S. economy.

 How can your community college and your students benefit from these high job growth areas?
 Integrate the latest information into your existing course offerings and programs, offer feeder events through workforce development in collaboration with local companies, and consider starting new degree programs as well.
 The good news is, there is help for you to do this.
-NSF funded Advanced Technology Education Centers and their partners have curricular materials, career pathways information, professional development for faculty and mentoring opportunities to help you get up to date on existing programs (such as HVAC, business, culinary, agriculture, and construction) and/or start new ones specifically in these topics.
+The NSF-funded Advanced Technology Education Centers and their partners have curricular materials, career pathways information, professional development for faculty and mentoring opportunities to help you get up to date on existing programs (such as HVAC, business, culinary, agriculture, and construction) and/or start new ones specifically in these topics.

 Renewable Energies: The Center for Renewable Energy Advanced Technological Education (CREATE)